Loiyangalani–Suswa High Voltage Power Line: Construction

 In 2011, the Spanish company, Isolux Ingeniera SA won the contract to construct this power line.
 Due to a prolonged land acquisition process, work did not actually start until November 2015.
 Sixteen months into construction, on a project allocated 24 months, the parent company of the main contractor, Isolux Corsán, ran out of money and filed bankruptcy in Spain due to the 2008–2014 Spanish financial crisis.
 In August 2017, Ketraco terminated the contract with Isolux, with about 30 percent of the work completed.

 In February 2018, the Kenya government, through Ketraco, contracted a consortium of Chinese firms at a cost of US$96 million, to complete the work left pending by Isolux.
-Work is expected to conclude in August 2018.
+Work was expected to conclude in August 2018.
 The consortium, comprising NARI Group Corporation and Power China Guizhou Engineering Company, has committed in writing to pay US$10 million in fines, for every month the work goes beyond the 31 August 2018 deadline.

 In September 2018, Reuters reported that construction of the power station was complete and it was awaiting testing and commissioning, requiring the power line to be energized from grid to gradually configure the hundreds of turbines.

 In July 2019, Uhuru Kenyatta, the president of Kenya officially commissioned the completed high voltage line (including a fiber optic line), as well as the wind power station that it serves (Lake Turkana Wind Power Station).